-PuTTY is a free, open-source linux terminal emulator, serial console and network file transfer application.
-It is used to connect from a remote computer to a Raspberry Pi accessing its terminal interface.
+PuTTY is a free, open-source Linux terminal emulator, serial console and network file transfer application.
+It is used to connect to a remote device with one of its many connection types.

 Raspberry Pis are popular to use as small, standalone devices on a network.
 By using PuTTY, the need for these devices to have a keyboard, mouse and screen is reduced to only their setup phases.
 After an IP address has been obtained, PuTTY can be used from a remote computer to have full access via a terminal.

-Requirements & assumptions
+Requirements & assumptions for using PuTTY

 - Both the Raspberry Pi and the remote computer needs to be connected on the same local network.